It’s ok to need a man.

 The right man hurting you could just be that he is being a man and didn’t foresee how his actions would upset you.

-The wrong man hurting you would be bad because he never cared for you in the first place.
-It is up to you to choose the RIGHT man who cares for you, and not blame the man for your mistake in choice.
+The wrong man hurting you would be bad because he was never serious about you in the first place.

 Self sufficiency is overrated…